 Alternatively, each spouse could create non-reciprocal wills, that is, wills that are not exactly the same.
 Under this estate plan, each spouse could leave a percentage or dollar amount to the surviving spouse and a percentage or dollar amount to be divided equally between his or her own children, but not the children of the other spouse.
 An advantage of this estate plan is that the first spouse to die does not have to rely upon the surviving spouse to take care of his or her children.
 This type of estate plan also has several disadvantages.
 First, the children may not believe that they are getting their fair share of the estate.
-This should not be too big a concern because children oftentimes have that perception no matter what is done.
-It is also difficult to determine, at the time the will is made, the amount needed to provide for the spouse and an appropriate amount to go to the children.
+This should not be too big a concern because children of the will is made, the amount needed to provide for the spouse and an appropriate amount to go to the children.
 This may take some thought and may change as the estate grows or shrinks in the future.
 A big concern, depending on the size of each spouse's estate, is whether or not the economic needs of the surviving spouse can be met.
 Some surviving spouses may not be able to maintain their lifestyle if, at the death of the first spouse, a portion of the deceased spouse's estate passes to the deceased spouse's children.
 In this case a trust for the benefit of the surviving spouse may be warranted, which will be discussed later in this article.